 Returning to intercourse after delivering a baby can be daunting for many women.
-Whether you had a c-section or a vaginal delivery, intercourse may not feel the same as it was before baby.
-Common statements I hear from my postpartum mamas include “I had an episiotomy and/or vaginal tearing, will I re-injure myself if I have sex?” or, “Sex is excruciating” or “I feel like I am going to pee during intercourse” or “I no longer have a sex drive” or “My sensation down there just is not the same.”
+Whether you had a cesarean or vaginal birth, intercourse may not feel the same as it was before baby.
+Common statements I hear from postpartum mamas include “I had an episiotomy and/or vaginal tearing, will I re-injure myself if I have sex?” or, “Sex is excruciating” or “I feel like I am going to pee during intercourse” or “I no longer have a sex drive” or “My sensation down there just is not the same.”
 Unfortunately, the majority of women with these same fears, pains or questions do not end up in a pelvic floor physical therapist’s treatment room.
-I am here to tell you (as always) that pain, unintentional peeing, discomfort, or weird sensations are NEVER normal.
-Read on if you do not want to settle for a mediocre sex life.
+I am here to tell you (as always) that pain, unintentional peeing, discomfort, or weird sensations do not have to be your normal!

 First, it is important to give some praise to your pelvic floor muscles.
 During pregnancy, our pelvic floor muscles are working overtime to support our pelvic organs (rectum, bladder and uterus).
 As the baby and belly grow during pregnancy, more pressure is placed on the pelvic floor.
 In turn, the pelvic floor muscles are in a constant state of contraction for well near 9 months.
 Check out this picture to understand what the pelvic floor is going through during pregnancy: